 Swoosh Level Up Clinic

-Avery Harrison became the 4th Instructor of the Swoosh Level Up Clinic, and recently Avery guided the Olds women’s basketball to the first Canadian Collegiate Athletic Association (CCAA) national championship.
-Avery's third National titles as a head coach and fourth overall will lead AGC in the 2020 session.
+Avery Harrison will become the 1st Instructor of the all-new Swoosh Level Up Clinic, and recently Avery guided the Olds women’s basketball team to their first Canadian Collegiate Athletic Association (CCAA) national championship.
+Avery's third National title as a head coach and fourth overall.

 Coach Harrison began his coaching career at Hugh Sutherland High School in Carstairs coaching alongside Blaine Vadnais.
 In their time together, the team accumulated a 139-15 league and playoff record, taking home gold and silver medals from three provincial championships.
 After graduating from the University of Calgary, Harrison began his ACAC coaching career as an assistant with the SAIT Trojans men’s team in the 1980s.
 In his five seasons with the men’s team, the Trojans won four ACAC banners and appeared in three consecutive CCAA gold medal games, winning in 1986 to cap a perfect 34-0 season.